KurfurstSaya/UAT-Global-Server/README.md

 ## ⚠️ **Known issues/Wont fix**
 - I have made the bot quite slow to improve reliability
   - The focus of this bot is to be ran unsupervised for long periods of time (days/weeks) hence speed is not my concern reliability is.
-  - All of my testing is done on "Loop until canceled and Auto recover tp" There might be bugs in single run mode
+  - All of my testing is done on "Loop until canceled" and "Auto recover tp" There might be bugs in single run mode
 - Bot seems to get stuck sometimes
   - There are failsafes in place.
 It should break out of it within 5 mintues. if not then yeah I'll fix it.
 - The event detection reads the text wrong sometimes